richardson-area-wide-robotics/Robo-Docs/docs/FRC/Starting Out/creatingsubsystems.md

 I need a subsystem now!
 This class allows you to make a subsystem with only one motor.
 It allows you to quickly make something for testing with simple speed control

 ### Example:
+A one motor subsystem using CAN ID 10
 ```java
 public SingleMotorSubsystem KITBOT_SHOOTER = new SingleMotorSubsystem(10);
 ```